barrymister/resume/long-form-resume.md

 ### Leidos (Contractor @ US DOJ) – Sr Systems Engineer
 Washington, D.C.
 (12/18 – 04/20)

-- Manage Veritas NetBackup including all appliances, media, libraries, backups, restores and scheduling.
-- Manage Azure Backup.
-- Manage Cohesity Backup.
-- Manage Microsoft SCCM.
-- Support active directory domain Group Policy and Active Directory Objects.
-- Support VMware vSphere.
+- Managed enterprise backup solutions, including Veritas NetBackup, Azure Backup, and Cohesity, ensuring data protection, retention, and rapid recovery capabilities for critical systems.
+- Administered Microsoft SCCM for software deployment, patch management, and asset inventory across large-scale Windows environments.
+- Provided advanced support for Active Directory domains, managing Group Policies, user objects, and domain services to ensure secure and efficient operations.
+- Supported and maintained VMware vSphere environments, ensuring optimal performance and availability of virtualized resources.
-- Support all Windows Team service areas as needed.
+- Collaborated with cross-functional teams by supporting all Windows Team service areas, contributing to the smooth operation of enterprise infrastructure.
-- Manage special projects as assigned.
-Including product upgrades and new product provisioning.
-- Select, develop and evaluate personnel.
-- Receive direct reports from team members for project management and reporting.
+- Led and executed special IT infrastructure projects, including system upgrades, new product provisioning, and process improvements.
-- Develop project planning for data protection, email management and archiving.
+- Developed and managed project plans for key initiatives, including data protection, email management, and archiving, ensuring timely delivery and alignment with organizational goals.
+- Selected, developed, and evaluated team personnel, ensuring proper staffing and skills development for ongoing and future projects.
+- Acted as a point of contact for project reporting and management, receiving direct reports from team members and ensuring accurate and timely status updates for leadership.

 ---